 There’s a new restaurant in Copenhagen that you absolutely cannot miss out on.
 108 opened this summer and it’s simply the best deal out there.
 Sister of the two-Michelin starred and four times ranked World’s Best Restaurant Noma is named after its address in Strandgade 108.
-Currently, Noma is a neighbor in no. 93, but that’s only until Februrary 2017 when René Redzepi closes and moves his flagship further out on Refshaleøen – to the same area as restaurant Amass.
+Currently, Noma is a neighbor in no. 93, but that’s only until February 2017 when René Redzepi closes and moves his flagship further out on Refshaleøen – to the same area as restaurant Amass.
 The newly opened bridge Inderhavnsbroen connects the current Noma and restaurant 108 to the inner city of Copenhagen, making them so much more available.
-Now, you can walk across from Nyhavn in a few minutes, compared to the previous 25 minute detour across Knippelsbro.
+Now, you can walk across from Nyhavn in a few minutes, compared to the previous 25-minute detour across Knippelsbro.

-Restaurant 108 – Affordable & Available Noma-quality
+Affordable & Available Noma-Quality

 Similar to how Nabo reaps the benefits of its neighbor restaurant Kadeau, so does restaurant 108 to an even greater extent with its older sibling Noma.
 Both head chefs, Theis Brydegaard at Nabo and Kristian Baumann at 108, are alumni of the mothership.
 Furthermore, restaurant 108 has access to the same fermentation lab as Noma, and all the knowledge gathered throughout the years by their kitchen staff and R&D team.
 René Redzepi already has a vested interest in Hija de Sanchez, the taco joint by former Noma head of pastry Rosio Sanchez.
 This time he is a full-blown partner of Kristian Baumann.
 You have to give Redzepi credit.
-Unlike most chefs at his level he hasn’t really taken advantage of his rise to stardom.
+Unlike most chefs at his level, he hasn’t really taken advantage of his rise to stardom.
 One would expect him to open a bunch of low-end, high-profit restaurants or put his brand all over town like many before him has done.
-In stead, he has been patient (or far too busy with moving his restaurant around the world) and waited for the right project to come along.
+Instead, he has been patient (or far too busy with moving his restaurant around the world) and waited for the right project to come along.
 Restaurant 108 was the one.
 A place without compromises on the quality, but way more available and affordable than Noma.

-The Noma attitude is alive at restaurant 108
+The Noma Attitude is Alive at Restaurant 108

 I remember how an Australian journalist expressed his surprise about the informal and courteous conduct of the Noma staff.
-“These guys run the best restaurant in the world and yet they aren’t the arrogant pricks you would expect them to be?”
+These guys run the best restaurant in the world and yet they aren’t arrogant about it?
 At 108, you feel that exact same Noma attitude the moment you enter.
 It’s something about the way you’re greeted like an old friend.
-Restaurant manager Jacob Møller showed us to our table, and sat down on a chair next to us to explain the menu.
+Restaurant manager Jacob Møller showed us to our table and sat down on a chair next to us to explain the menu.
 That was the first subtle hint of equality.
-During the meal we experienced the same excellence in service from others and especially from our sommelier Christin.
-Even though several new faces brought our food to the table they were without exception always smiling, paying attention, working hard and simply professional to the bone.
+During the meal, we experienced the same excellence in service from others and especially from our sommelier Christin.
+Even though several new faces brought our food to the table they were without exception always smiling, paying attention, working hard, and simply professional to the bone.

-From good to great!
+From Good to Great!

-108 at Noma was a pop-up located in Strandgade no. 93 during Noma Australia, which served as a test-kitchen where head chef Kristian Baumann and his team could try out their dishes on curious locals and excited epicures.
+108 at Noma was a pop-up located in Strandgade no. 93 during Noma Australia, which served as a test kitchen where head chef Kristian Baumann and his team could try out their dishes on curious locals and excited epicures.
 I found the 108 pop-up interesting and reasonably good, but with quite some room for improvements.
 Thus, at the newly opened restaurant 108 I couldn’t help but order some of the same dishes we had eaten before.
 Obviously, my expectations were high, yet I could not have foreseen how much Baumann and his chefs would surpass them.
 I don’t know how it’s possible, but they managed to pack such an intense flavor into those braised oxtail balls, that you’re just left craving for more after each bite.
 Even better, they nailed the caramelized milk skin pancake, which previously disappointed me a bit at the pop-up.
-Now, it’s filled with the most delectable, juicy and fatty pieces of pork belly – it’s just perfect!
+Now, it’s filled with the most delectable, juicy, and fatty pieces of pork belly – it’s just perfect!

-Seven smaller plates priced between DKK 95 and DKK 180, three desserts at an average cost of DKK 100 and four so-called signature or favorite dishes make up the menu.
-The latter are bigger servings meant to be shared by either two or four people, and cost respectively DKK 450 and DKK 900.
+Seven smaller plates priced between DKK 95 and DKK 180, three desserts at an average cost of DKK 100, and four so-called signature or favorite dishes make up the menu.
+The latter are bigger servings meant to be shared by either two or four people and cost respectively DKK 450 and DKK 900.
 In addition to three regular dishes and all the desserts, we opted for the roasted lamb shoulder to share.
-A signature dish served with new onions, black currant leaves, a smoked butter sauce with elderberry capers and a hunting knife for the table to divide it as they please.
+A signature dish served with new onions, black currant leaves, a smoked butter sauce with elderberry capers, and a hunting knife for the table to divide it as they please.
 As I am sure you can tell from the picture – it was beyond magical!
 Exceptionally tender and tasty meat, with melt-in-your-mouth fat and a sauce that has all your taste buds going crazy.
 Restaurant 108 is like Noma in terms of both quality of produce and cooking techniques, but with simpler and more comforting presentations (on beautiful Magdalena Kaluzna ceramics).
 It’s the casual little sister that can serve a much larger audience.

 As if the starters and main dishes weren’t satisfying enough, we still had desserts left – and what a treat they were!
 I could return to restaurant 108 for the sweet stuff alone.
 My favorite was the wild blueberries from Sweden.
 At last, real blueberries and not those pale, awful American lookalike blueberries that you get everywhere now.
-The berries were marinated in birch syrup and seasoned with pine salt, anis isop, mint and corn flowers to enhance their flavor even more.
-The raspberry and rose hip dessert was really good too, and I’ve heard others praise it, but for me the double cream flavored with toasted seaweed and ale that balanced the acidity of the blueberries is what made that dish truly stand out.
+The berries were marinated in birch syrup and seasoned with pine salt, anis isop, mint, and cornflowers to enhance their flavor even more.
+The raspberry and rosehip dessert was really good too, and I’ve heard others praise it, but for me, the double cream flavored with toasted seaweed and ale that balanced the acidity of the blueberries is what made that dish truly stand out.
 Since my visit, the toasted barley ice cream in a sourdough cone has been swapped for a blueberry ice cream, and I can see why.
 It was good, but the least exciting of the three, and to be honest it looked a bit bland in color compared.
 Now, I just need another excuse to go to Copenhagen again!

 What’s your favorite dish from restaurant 108?
 Please share in a comment below.